AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 ## Dramatis personae

-Author
-: This is the person who contributes the patch
+- **Author:** This is the person who contributes the patch

-GHC contributors
-: One of GHC’s greatest strengths is its large group of willing developers.
+- **GHC contributors:** One of GHC’s greatest strengths is its large group of willing developers.
 Almost all developers are volunteers.
 We want to do everything possible to make it as frictionless as possible for GHC contributors to help make GHC great.

-GHC developers
-: are contributors who have a “Developer role” in GitLab.
+- **GHC developers** are contributors who have a “Developer role” in GitLab.
 The difference is minor: being a developer is just a permissions thing; you can

   - change the label on issues and MRs
   - push a branch to the main GHC repo (but not the master or stable branches!)